The Buddha describes the three elements - 1.) form element, 2.) formless element, and 3.) element of cessation.

 “|Completely comprehending::fully understanding [pariññāya]| the element of form,

-And |not caught in::not fixed in, not attached to [asaṇṭhita]| the formless element;
+and |not caught in::not fixed in, not attached to [asaṇṭhita]| the formless states,

-Those who are freed through cessation,
+those who are freed through cessation

-Are the ones |who have gone beyond death::who have transcended mortality [maccuhāyino]|.
+are the ones |who have gone beyond death::who have transcended mortality [maccuhāyino]|.

 Kāyena amataṁ dhātuṁ,